Laser induced Compton Scattering to Dark Photon or Axion-like Particle: Numerical results

 In Fig.~\ref{fig:DP:EE}, we show the energy distribution of the scattered electron in the laboratory frame $Q_{\rm Lab}'$.
 We take $\eta=0.3$ and $m_\chi=0$ (black), $0.1m_e$ (green) and $0.5m_e$ (cyan).
 Larger new particle mass shifts the outgoing electron to higher energy and results in narrower energy range.
 As the number $n$ increases, the outgoing electron gains energy lower than the $n=1$ kinematic edge and the differential cross section decreases.

 Fig.~\ref{fig:DP:Sen} shows the sensitivity of laser induced Compton scattering to the kinetic mixing of DP $\epsilon$ (left) and the ALP-electron coupling $g_{ae}$ (right).
 In this figure, we take the laser energy of green light and $E_{\rm Lab}=46.6$ GeV or 2 GeV.
 We assume the observed number of events as 10 and various integrated luminosities ($\mathcal{L}=1~{\rm fb}^{-1}$ and $30~{\rm ab}^{-1}$) to get the sensitivity limits.
 The limits from other collider and beam dump experiments are also shown for comparison (as well as red giant limit for ALP~\footnote{For a particle with mass below the relevant plasma frequency of about $10\sim20~{\rm keV}$~\cite{Viaux:2013lha}, it can be emitted from the degenerate helium core near the red-giant branch.
 Here we choose the most conservative value, i.e., $m_a < 10~{\rm keV}$, for the red giant limit.}).
 One can see that the laser induced process provides a complementary search of invisible particles for $m_\chi<1$ MeV, compared with beam dump experiments.
-The sensitivity reach can exceed those of other collider experiments.
+Similar to other collider experiments that search for invisible particles using single-photon events with missing energy~\cite{Belle-II:2018jsg,Zhang:2019wnz}, we propose to search for single-electron events with missing energy.
+Although this signal is quite common at colliders, as evidenced by the discovery of the $W$ boson, the simulation of missing energy event production in laser experiments is beyond the scope of this theoretical work.
+For a rough estimation, we simply require the detection of 10 events.
+Given the argument of negligible SM background discussed below, this roughly corresponds to a $3\sigma$ observation based on the significance formula~\cite{ParticleDataGroup:2024cfk}

+where $S$ ($B$) denotes the number of signal (background) events.
+A more detailed study of missing energy events in laser experiments is expected in future work.

+Finally, we discuss the detection mechanism of the dark particles.
+For illustration, the light ALP may be detected through the coupling of the ALP to photons

+where $F_{\mu\nu}$ is the SM electromagnetic field strength and $\tilde{F}_{\mu\nu}$ is its Hodge dual.
+Then, the sensitivity bound in the right panel of Fig.~\ref{fig:DP:Sen} should be dependent on the combination of the ALP coupling to the electron and the ALP decay branching fraction to a pair of photons, i.e., $g_{ae}\sqrt{{\rm BR}(a\to \gamma\gamma)}$.
+However, for light ALP, the ALP-photon coupling is highly constrained as $g_{a\gamma\gamma}\lesssim 10^{-11}~{\rm GeV}^{-1}$~\cite{Ayala:2014pea,CAST:2017uph}.
+Based on the total decay width